rileymck/WebDev-2024/README.md

 # Team Epic Structure and Responsibilities

 ## Overview
 This project follows a collaborative, feature-driven development process.
-The team consists of clearly defined roles that contribute to the successful delivery of the web application features for ParkingWebApp.
+The team consists of clearly defined roles that contribute to the successful delivery of the web application features.

 ### Team Members:
 - **Riley McKenzie**: Scrum Coach